vyos/vyos-documentation/docs/interfaces/wireless.rst

 Operational Commands
 ^^^^^^^^^^^^^^^^^^^^

-.. option:: show interfaces wireless info
+.. opcmd:: show interfaces wireless info

 Use this command to view operational status and wireless-specific information about all wireless interfaces.